 Figure out your price

-What levels of donation, volunteering, or sponsorship would make corporate sponsorship worth the investment of your time and energy?
+What levels of donation, nonprofit volunteering, or sponsorship would make corporate sponsorship worth the investment of your time and energy?
 Consider the contributions you would need to receive from a corporate partner versus the benefits that would merely be nice to have.
 If a reliable community retail business is willing to contribute regular cash donations but can’t send volunteer groups as often as you’d like, you should likely accept the partnership and figure out how to bolster your volunteer program in other ways.

 Present your vision and goals